-NZ IFRS 12:9(d)-(e)) Disclose significant judgements and assumptions made in instances where the entity determines that: - Significant influence does not exist, even though more than 20% of the voting rights are held - Significant influence does exist, even though less than 20% of the voting rights are held.
-NZ IFRS 12:21(a)-(b) Associates name Nature of relationship to the entity Principal place of business, and country of incorporation if different Proportion of ownership interest held, and voting rights if different Whether the equity method or fair value has been applied If there is a quoted market price for the investment, the associates fair value (if the equity method has been applied) Summarised financial information (refer NZ IFRS 12:B12).
+NZ IFRS 12:9(d)-(e)) Disclose significant judgements and assumptions made in instances where the entity determines that: Significant influence does not exist, even though more than 20% of the voting rights are held Significant influence does exist, even though less than 20% of the voting rights are held.
+NZ IFRS 12:21(a)-(b) For each material associate, disclose: Associates name Nature of relationship to the entity Principal place of business, and country of incorporation if different Proportion of ownership interest held, and voting rights if different Whether the equity method or fair value has been applied If there is a quoted market price for the investment, the associates fair value (if the equity method has been applied) Summarised financial information (refer NZ IFRS 12:B12).
 BDO Comment Note that NZ IFRS12:B12 prescribes specific line items that must be presented.
 The adjacent disclosure illustrates these requirements.
 NZ IFRS 12:21(c), B16 For immaterial associates, disclose in aggregate summarised financial information.
 BDO Comment Note that NZ IFRS12:B16 prescribes specific line items that must be presented.
 The adjacent disclosure illustrates these requirements.
-BDO Comment Other disclosures that may be applicable that do not apply to RDR Layout include: NZ IFRS 12:22 Nature and extent of any restrictions on subsidiary assets and liabilities If the associates reporting data differs from the entity.
-If the associates reporting date differs from the entity Where there are any unrecognised losses
+BDO Comment Other disclosures that may be applicable that do not apply to RDR Layout include: NZ IFRS 12:22 Nature and extent of any restrictions on subsidiary assets and liabilities If the associates reporting date differs from the entity Where there are any unrecognised losses NZ IFRS 12:23 Commitments Contingent liabilities